OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/delete-releases.md

 ## Basic examples

+!include <samples-instance>

-This example will delete releases in the `PetClinic - rolling deploy` project in the `Pattern - Rolling` space that match the following version range:
+This example deletes releases in the `PetClinic - rolling deploy` project in the `Pattern - Rolling` space that match the following version range:

 - Minimum version: `2020.07.06.17`
 - Maximum version: `2020.07.06.18`